How To Plan For Effective Genre Instruction

 (Cited in Turbill, Barton & Brock, 2015)

-It’s when you ask students to have a go at writing a piece in the new genre before you’ve given them explicit instruction in that genre.
-It’s used as a way of giving you information about what they already know about that genre and about writing in general.
+A cold write is when you ask students write in a new genre before you’ve given them explicit instruction in that genre.
+It’s used as a way of giving you information about what they already know about both the genre and writing in general.

 Before you start planning the teaching that will happen as part of your genre instruction, you need to work out what the students in this year’s class actually need you to teach them.